sandflow/imscHRM/README.md

 _imschrm_ consists of a library and command line application written in pure Python, and uses [ttconv](https://github.com/sandflow/ttconv).

+## Demo web app

+A demo web app based on _imschrm_ is available at https://hrm.sandflow.com/.

 ## Known issues

 Issues are tracked at https://github.com/sandflow/imscHRM/issues.